 There were lots of floral gateways as well, which all looked very romantic and wonderful.
 There was even a display that had giant elephants!
 I don’t know if those were already part of the building but it sure looked great!

 A quieter area of Chelsea in Bloom, but well worth a walk down.
 I spied the giant engagement ring first, which looked so cute with all the bunting flowing in the wind behind it!
 Then of course, we were drawn to Sarah Chapman, which looked like something out of the Secret Garden.
 I couldn’t stop taking pictures, really!
-There was another VW Camper Van, but honestly, the first one had my heart.

 This is a display I certainly wouldn’t mind having outside my house!
 This display, while a bit more separated from the pack, is a stunning contribution to Chelsea in Bloom!
 It definitely inspired some wildflower, running through the fields vibes.
 Plus the giant peace sign added a bit of flair!
 I especially loved all the roses (which are one of my favorite flowers) and the way it was all mixed and matched!

 I’m a sucker for flowers anyway, and this display made me especially happy.
 Supal and I basically stopped and did a whole photoshoot it looked so pretty!
 If you catch only one display, try to catch this one!

 Of all the displays created for Chelsea in Bloom, I have to say this one takes the cake.
 I know I said earlier that the one you shouldn’t miss is Cadogan Gardens, but I’d also say this one is a tie.
 I mean, talk about absolute genius!
 It’s just behind Harrod’s and next to Harry’s Dolce Vita, which is equally as instagrammable!
 I even had a seat in the gondola, which even incited two passers-by to ask Supal to take their picture in the boat as well!